flyingSpagetiMonstr/PE/note.md

   ```

 # Stalled
+- use i_nt_headers.FileHeader.SizeOfOptionalHeader(?)

-whether call_puts/syscall can be "PIC"
+- whether call_puts/syscall can be "PIC"
-learn about syscall (better from sth like books)
+- learn about syscall (better from sth like books)

 # note
 - when using GetStdHandle to print, freopen doesn't work (the message will be lost).